CANopenNode/CANopenSocket/README.md

 #### SDO master

-Play with it and also observe CAN dump teminal.
-First Hertbeat at index 0x1017, subindex 0, 16-bit integer, on nodeID 4.
+Play with it and also observe CAN dump terminal.
+First Heartbeat at index 0x1017, subindex 0, 16-bit integer, on nodeID 4.

     $ ./canopencomm [1] 4 read 0x1017 0 i16